-Q So, from your perspective, did you feel that your daughter was going to be safer going to the new hospital because of these facilities?
+Q So, from your perspective, did you feel that your

+to the new hospital because of these facilities?

 A Very much so, yes.
-We knew that high-dose chemo is very risky and has a lot of complications, and so the thought that this new room was going to be there and she would be the first person in it was a real comfort that this would help to manage the risk for her.
+We knew that high-dose chemo is very risky and has a lot of complications, and so the thought that this new room was going to be there and would be the first person in it was a real comfort that this would help to manage the risk for